METALS-Copper up on improving demand prospects

 By Pratima Desai

-LONDON, June 1 (Reuters) - Copper prices rose on Monday as stronger manufacturing data from top consumer China and loosening of lockdowns to contain the new coronavirus stoked expectations of healthier demand prospects.
+LONDON, June 1 (Reuters) - Copper prices rose on Monday as stronger manufacturing data from top consumer China and the loosening of lockdowns to contain the coronavirus stoked expectations of healthier demand prospects.

-“Barring the tail risks of a second wave, we seem to be past the trough, but it is a gradual grind upwards,” said Capital Economics analyst Kieran Clancy.
+“Barring the tail risks of a second wave (of the virus), we seem to be past the trough, but it is a gradual grind upwards ... and we expect metal prices to end the year below where we started,” Capital Economics analyst Kieran Clancy.

-“Clearly though there is some permanent damage from the first few months of the year, stocks have built up and we expect metal prices to end the year below where we started.”

-INDUSTRY: A private business survey showed China’s factory activity unexpectedly returned to growth in May, while a similar survey for larger Chinese firms showed rising activity in the services and construction sectors.
+INDUSTRY: A private business survey showed China’s factory activity unexpectedly returned to growth in May, while a similar survey for larger Chinese companies showed rising activity in the services and construction sectors.

 However, both surveys showed export orders shrank.